7 Best Instant Coffee Brands for Camping of 2019

 The biggest reason Four Sigmatic Mushroom Coffee wasn’t our top pick was that we’d find it hard to replace our regular morning coffee with it.
 It’s unique, earthy flavor is great, but it’s more of a novelty.

 After drinking one cup, we found ourselves starting to miss the flavors of normal coffee.
-It’s also the most expensive coffee on our list at $1.50 per serving.
+It’s also the most expensive coffee on our list.

 While this may not be the best go-to instant coffee for every camping trip, if you’re looking for something unique to try, we highly recommend it.